EmiliaHauskaviita/plantproject/README.md

 - Sensor GND to Arduino GND (Ground).

-- Sensor OUT to Arduino Analog in A0 (The sensor responds through OUT pin, delivering the measured values).
+- Sensor OUT to Arduino ANALOG IN Pin A0 (The sensor responds through OUT pin, delivering the measured values).

 **DHT11 Sensor:**